 World Hardiness Zones

-Most of the larger countries of the world have their own version of a hardiness map.
-Australia, New Zealand, Africa, Canada, China, Japan, Europe, Russia, South America, and many more have a similar system, although many have naturally warmer zones and the zones may get higher than the USDA system – where 11 is the highest.
+Most of the larger countries and regions of the world have their own version of a hardiness map.
+Australia, New Zealand, Africa, Canada, China, Japan, Europe, Russia, South America, and many more have a similar system, although many have naturally warmer zones and the zones may get higher than the USDA system– where 11 is the highest.

-Countries such as Africa, New Zealand and Australia are examples of places where the hardiness zones will go off the USDA chart.
+Places such as South Africa, New Zealand, and Australia are examples of regions where the hardiness zones will go off the USDA chart.
 Britain and Ireland are also countries where the winters are milder than many of the northern U.S. states.
 Therefore, their hardiness zone map will range from 7 to 10.
-Northern Europe has colder winters and falls between 2 and 7…and so on and so on.
+Northern Europe has colder winters and falls between 2 and 7… and so on and so on.

 Hardiness Zone Converter

-To figure out what corresponds to the USDA equivalent zone, simply take the average lowest temperature of the region and add 10 degrees for each higher zone.
-The U.S. zone 11 has an average lowest temperature of 40 degrees Fahrenheit (4 C.).
-For zones with higher low temps, such as a zone 13, the average lowest temperature would be 60 degrees Fahrenheit (15 C.).
+To figure out what corresponds to the USDA equivalent zone, simply take the average lowest temperature of the region and add ten degrees for each higher zone.
+The U.S. zone 11 has an average lowest temperature of 40 degrees F. (4 C.).
+For zones with higher low temps, such as a zone 13, the average lowest temperature would be 60 degrees F. (15 C.).

 Of course, if you live in a region that uses the metric system, you will need to convert into that format.
 Every 10 degrees Fahrenheit is 12.2 degrees Celsius.
 This hardiness zone converter makes it easy for any gardener in any country to figure out their hardiness zone, provided they know the lowest average temperature of the region.

 Hardiness zones are important to protect sensitive plants and get the best growth and health out of your favorite flora.